-It is essential that we receive all these documents and the application fee of Euros 250, (per family, where all children apply at the same time), which covers all administrative work involved in the processing of your application, visits and testing.
+It is essential that we receive all these documents and the application fee of Euros 250 per child, which covers all administrative work involved in the processing of your application, visits and testing.
 Incomplete applications will not be processed.

 Application Fee: Payment must be attached to the Application Form and may be made by cheque, bank transfer or cash when visiting the school.
 This fee is non-refundable.

-The Admissions Office will acknowledge receipt of your application form and fee.
+The Admissions Office will acknowledge receipt of your application documents and fee.

 Step 3: Offer of Place

 Following payment of the application fee, an assessment for admission and class placement will be made, which will enable the school to decide upon the most appropriate instructional level/subject selection for your child's success here at ISM.
-Once it is established that the school has a programme that can meet the applicant's learning needs and providing that there is a vacancy in the appropriate year level, the school will offer your child a place.
-If a place is not available but the student meets the requirements, the student will be placed on the waiting list.
+Once it is established that the school has a programme that can meet the applicant's learning needs, and providing that there is a vacancy in the appropriate year level, the school will offer your child a place.
+If the student meets the requirements, but there is no place available, the student will be placed on the waiting list.